smritid1/Global-Superstore-PowerBI-Analysis-Dashboard/README.md

 # Global-Superstore-PowerBI-Analysis-Dashboard
-# Power BI Sales Dashboard - Superstore

 ## Overview

 This Power BI Sales Dashboard offers a detailed analysis of sales data for the Superstore, aimed at helping stakeholders understand performance, identify trends, and make informed decisions.
+It provides a comprehensive analysis of sales data for a Superstore.
 The dashboard includes various visualizations and metrics that provide insights into different aspects of the sales operations.

 ## Features

+- **Sales Performance**: Visualizations showing overall sales, sales growth, and comparisons with previous periods.
+- **Product Analysis**: Insights into top-performing products, categories, and subcategories.
+- **Customer Insights**: Analysis of customer demographics, purchasing behavior, and segmentation.
+- **Geographic Analysis**: Sales distribution across different regions and states.
+- **Time Series Analysis**: Trends over time, seasonal patterns, and forecasting.
+- **Profitability Metrics**: Gross profit, profit margins, and cost analysis.
+- **Interactive Filters**: Ability to filter data by time period, product category, region, and more.

 - **Total Sales Overview**
   - Total products